 - In-depth interviews can be conducted via Zoom and then run through a sentiment analysis

 Read next: Even more ways to assess customer health!

 The system of design thinking applies here as well.
 Ask consumers questions throughout the process – and doing it remotely can help you talk to them at scale.

 “We get feedback through the different iterations,” said Niamh.
 “And with some things we do a beta testing phase as well.
 Then post-launch of new features as well.”

 Then know when you dive into specific problems like why is something specific not working.
 And when to ask broader questions about overarching business problems.

 The importance of historical data

-All remote research at Voxpopme is documented and referred back to when the team wants to connect with specific customers that use the product one way or another.
+All remote research at Voxpopme is documented and referred back to when the team wants to connect with specific customers who use the product.

 “You are a little bit more informed that way,” said Betsy.
 “It’s not just ‘hi, how is it going?’ but rather ‘I’ve seen you use this section of the product, tell me about that experience.”